opencomputeproject/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Testing Objective <!-- omit in toc -->

-    We will send encapsulated packet from lag2 and lag4, then expect decapsulated packet on port1
+    We will send encapsulated packet from lag3, then expect decapsulated packet on port2
     -----------------------------------------------------------------
     Egress side[port2]           |          ingress side[lag3]
     ------------------------------------------------------------------